ericfortis/mockaton/README.md

   })
 }
 ```
+The key is just a label used in dashboard for selecting the desired cookie.

 That `jwtCookie` has a hardcoded header and signature.
 In other
 words, it’s useful iff you care about its payload in the frontend.